urbanairship/python-library/.github/CONTRIBUTING.md

 Please read through the agreement at the URL below.

-If you have questions about this agreement or why we need it, please contact us at https://support.urbanairship.com/, or by phone at (800) 720-2098.
+If you have questions about this agreement or why we need it please contact us at https://support.urbanairship.com/.

 [Contribution Agreement](https://docs.urbanairship.com/contribution-agreement/)